Recurrent miscarriage may be associated with MTHFR.

-“I was just told by my high risk OB that there is no research proving MTHFR is connected to miscarriage.”
+Does this sound familiar: “I was just told by my high-risk OB that there is no research proving MTHFR is connected to miscarriage.”

-If it does, your OB is not educated correctly about MTHFR.
+If this does sound familiar, your OB is not educated correctly about MTHFR.

-Let me show you something which will disprove the naysayers immediately.
+Let me give you something which will disprove the naysayers immediately.

 This image below comes straight from the CDC (Centers for Disease Control AND Prevention)